 Mixed Blacks

-- A warm black uses higer amounts of megenta and yellow in it's color and the results are a black with a redish undertone.
+- A warm black uses higher amounts of megenta and yellow in it's color and the results are a black with a reddish undertone.

 - A cool black uses a large amount of cyan in its color mix and the results are a black with a bluish undertone.